Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/EditData/ContingentValues/README.md

 ## How it works

 1. Create and load a `Geodatabase`.
-2. Load the first `GeodatabaseFeatureTable`.
+2. Load the "BirdNests" `GeodatabaseFeatureTable`.
 3. Load the `ContingentValuesDefinition` from the feature table.
 4. Create a new `FeatureLayer` from the feature table and add it to the map.
 5. Create a new `Feature` from the feature table using `FeatureTable::createFeature`